Susan Gast, Author

 Press the lever down that's on the right side of the

 machine.
-This holds the bag in place (see photo farther down the page).
+This holds the bag in place (see photo farther down the page) and must be done so it's ready to have the air drawn out.

-Now, simply press the dark "vacuum and seal" button.
-You'll now experience the air being drawn out of the bag, and this lasts about 6-10 seconds!
+Next, simply press the dark "vacuum and seal" button.
+You'll now experience the air being drawn out of the bag, and this takes about 6-10 seconds.

-When the vacuuming is finished, you'll see the machine switch over to the "seal" mode—and the seal button will light up in red as shown in the photo.
+When the vacuuming is finished, the machine switches over to the "seal" mode—and the seal button will light up in red - as shown in the photo.

 Let the machine seal the bag and be patient!
 This takes about 6 seconds.

-When you see the light go off, you can now raise the handle, which locks the lid in place, and lift the lid and retrieve the vacuumed and sealed bag!
+When you see the light go off, raise the handle (the handle you just used to lock the lid down to keep the bag in place).
+Raise the lid, and remove the vacuumed and sealed bag!

 NOTE:

-Sometimes we do not want to use the vacuum feature—
+Sometimes we do not need to use the vacuum feature—

-such as when we are simply sealing our Mylar bags.
+such as when we are simply sealing the Mylar bags.

-Look at the 'open wide' photo above and you'll see the dark rectangular strip on the bottom, just in front of the oval
+Look at the 'open wide' photo above and you'll see the dark rectangular strip on the bottom part of the machine, just in front of the oval

 vacuum-sealer channel.
-This strip works in conjunction with the upper bar.
+This strip works in conjunction with the upper bar/roller.

-The lower strip will be flush against the Mylar bag's bottom when the lid is closed.
+The lower strip is flush against the Mylar bag's bottom when the lid is closed.
 Just press the SEAL button this time, and your Mylar bag will be sealed with no vacuuming taking place!

-Simply place the edge of your Mylar bag beyond the first dark strip (as shown in the first photo on this page)—about an inch is good.
+Simply place the edge of your Mylar bag beyond the first dark strip—about an inch is good.
+There is no need for the bag's edge to be in the center of the oval vacuum chamber when sealing.

 please wait 20